code-runner1306/Pokemon/README.md

 # Pokemon
- Using an API to extract information on Pokemon and displaying its typig and movesets using Django
+ Using an API to extract information on Pokemon and displaying its typing and movesets using Django.
+It also displays an animated gif of the pokemon searched for.
+It also gives you the option of selecting the shiny pokemon of your choice.